 Triggered by a search query, the webLyzard platform analyzes the set of matching documents to determine all referenced locations across multiple sources.
 Geographic maps are visual tools to explore such spatial datasets, for example to investigate the regional distribution of news articles or social media postings.

-While the notion of a Geospatial Web has inspired our work for the better part of the last decade, the March 2017 release Mangrove Monitor takes webLyzard’s geospatial analytics capabilities to a new level.
+While the notion of a Geospatial Web has inspired our work for the better part of the last decade, the June 2020 release Sagebrush Lizard takes webLyzard’s geospatial analytics capabilities to a new level.
 We rebuilt the geographic map module from scratch for optimized performance and a more effective information design.
-Custom base layers and adaptive tooltips adapt maps to specific tasks.
-Flexible export options enable its reuse in external applications.
+Custom base layers, adaptive tooltips and time-sliced animations increase the versatility of the component for various types of tasks.
+Export options and the ability to embed the component enable its reuse in external applications.

 Layout and Data Representation